nelsonss/Projects/project01/Exploratory Data Analysis/Module 5/Covid_19_Data_Analysis Challenge.md

 1. Download and unzip the live script containing instructions and code to help you get started.

-2. Watch the introductory video.
+2. Watch the introductory video(https://youtu.be/nfAzUqpGpug).
 The video will guide you through setting up a MATLAB project to access the most up-to-date COVID-19 data.

 3. Perform your analysis and email your final report as a PDF to matlab-challenge@groups.mathworks.com